Mwei It: Brief

 Born Mwei It, the future queen was the eldest daughter of Minister Than-Bon of the Martaban court.
 She and her two younger sisters Mwei Kaw and Mwei Zeik became queens of Binnya U soon after his accession.
 Their youngest sister Mwei Daw later became a wife of Binnya U about five years later.
 She may have been the king's first chief queen consort.

-The queen did not have any issue.
+The queen did not have any issues.
 She raised her nephew Ma Nyi Kan-Kaung (son of Mwei Daw and Min Linka) as her own son.
-She died in Donwun in the mid 1360s a few years after Binnya U had been driven out of Martaban by the rebel forces led by Byattaba.
-Her request to Binnya U on her death bed was not to harm Nyi Kan-Kaung; she died soon after the king agreed to her wish.
+She died in Donwun in the mid 1360s, a few years after Binnya U had been driven out of Martaban by the rebel forces led by Byattaba.
+Her request to Binnya U on her deathbed was not to harm Nyi Kan-Kaung; she died soon after the king agreed to her wish.
 The king kept his promise.
 In the early 1370s, the king appointed Nyi Kan-Kaung, who was also his nephew, governor of Dala–Twante.